ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

   A library for semi-structured text parsing using templates, with added capabilities to simplify the process ``pyats``
-  Uses the parsers included with the Cisco Test Automation & Validation Solution ``json``
+  Uses the parsers included with the Cisco Test Automation & Validation Solution ``jc``
+  A python module that converts the output of dozens of popular Linux/UNIX/macOS/Windows commands and file types to python dictionaries or lists of dictionaries.
+Note: this filter plugin can be found in the ``community.general`` collection.
+``json``
   Converts JSON output at the CLI to an Ansible native data structure